wso2/docs-mi/en/docs/develop/creating-artifacts/creating-a-message-store.md

 # Create a Message Store

-Follow the instructions given below to create a new [Message Store]({{base_path}}/reference/synapse-properties/about-message-stores-processors) artifact in the Micro Integrator for Visual Studio Code extension (MI for VS Code).
+Follow the instructions below to create a new [Message Store]({{base_path}}/reference/synapse-properties/about-message-stores-processors) artifact in the Micro Integrator for Visual Studio Code extension (MI for VS Code).

 ## Instructions